Thanks to everyone who joined us for the National Conference 2016. Bookings are now open for 2017.

 Thanks again to everyone who joined us.
 To see how the day went, take a look at our National Conference Storify.

-Following our campaign theme 'Building a Creative Nation: Putting Skills to Work', the conference will feature leaders from government, industry and education as we champion the success of getting young people into work and training in the creative industries.
+Following our campaign theme 'Building a Creative Nation: Putting Skills to Work', the conference featured leaders from government, industry and education as we championed the success of getting young people into work and training in the creative industries.

 If we don’t invest time and resources in developing the careers of young people now, a generation of talent will be lost.

-Delegates from across business and education will debate the impact of nurturing skills and talent, as we celebrate the employers and young people who have participated in the thousands of jobs created by the Creative Employment Programme.
+Delegates from across business and education debated the impact of nurturing skills and talent, as we celebrated the employers and young people who have participated in the thousands of jobs created by the Creative Employment Programme.